Installing Lycia and its Components

 Once installed, Lycia is ready to use.

-However, you must remember that some Lycia components are completely independent, and some depend on other Lycia components and need them to work properly (if at all).
+With QPM, you can update any Lycia component or several at once.
+However, you must remember that some Lycia components are completely independent, and some depend on other Lycia components and need them to work properly .

 Step 0.
 Download Lycia package manager from querix.com.